 Simcha can speak first-hand about her experience both as a member of a Kulanu community, and now as a volunteer staff member.

 Shoshanna grew up in Uganda’s Abayudaya community.
 During 2014-15 she was Kulanu’s annual speaking tour representative, touring North America and sharing her personal experiences.
 Shoshanna then spent time studying at Pardes Institute.
-In 2018 she begins her rabbinical studies at Hebrew Union College in Jerusalem, and she will continue her studies at Hebrew Union College in New York City starting in fall, 2019.
+In 2018 she began her rabbinical studies at Hebrew Union College in Jerusalem, and she is has been at Hebrew Union College in New York City since fall, 2019.

 Shoshanna can speak first-hand about her experience both as a member of a Kulanu community and about her journey within Judaism that has led her on the path to rabbinic ordination.
 Shoshanna is a keen singer and loves sharing renditions of Jewish music from the Abayudaya community.